Tree protection when slacklining

 Take a look at the flyers if you don't know what tree protection looks like!

-The following links contain detailed information (in German) on which we base our recommendations.
+The following links contain detailed information (in German and English) on which we base our recommendations.